-Remove and discard the insulating cap from the negative battery terminal.
-Attach and tighten negative battery cable terminal.
+Remove the insulating cap from the negative battery terminal.
+Replace and tighten negative battery cable terminal.
 NOTE: This machine is furnished with a wet charged battery; if unused for several months, the battery may require a booster charge.
-Be careful to charge the battery with the correct polarity.
-Make sure that the battery is level while charging.
+Be sure to use the correct polarity when charging the battery.